- A colostomy is a type of surgery that diverts waste from the large intestine to the outside of the body and can either be temporary or permanent.

 Once you have recovered from surgery, you will need to empty the colostomy bag several times per day, preferably when the bag is less than one-half full.
 There are several types of colostomy pouches available, including open-end or drainable and closed-end or disposable pouches.
 Some pouches have a filter that deodorizes and vents gas so that the bag does not become too stretched and come off of the abdomen or burst.

 It is important to keep the skin surrounding the stoma, called peristomal skin, clean to avoid infection.
 The stoma will always appear red and may bleed occasionally, which is normal.
 However, bleeding should not continue for long periods.

 Amounts of stool and gas deposited into the pouch will vary based on the type of colostomy you received and your diet.
 Your doctor or nurse can provide information on the types of foods that you should avoid to reduce gas.

 You will not be able to control when stool and gas move into the pouch because the colon cannot voluntarily block and hold waste like the rectum does.

 Living with a colostomy

-Although a colostomy will alter your life, modern colostomy products are designed to minimize inconvenience and allow you to do most of the activities that you could before surgery.
-You should be able to wear the same type of clothes you wore before the colostomy because pouches are designed to be inconspicuous, fitting close to the body.
+Although a colostomy will alter your life, modern colostomy products are designed to be less inconvenient and allow you to do most of the activities that you could before surgery.
+You should be able to wear the same type of clothes you wore before the colostomy because pouches are designed to blend in, fitting close to the body.
 Products also have odor-barrier film that traps bad odor, which only releases when the colostomy pouch is being emptied.